griffithlab/pVACtools/docs/pvacseq/frequently_asked_questions.rst

 .. role:: large
 .. role:: large-code

-:large:`What type of variants does pVAC-Seq support?`
+:large:`What type of variants does pVACseq support?`

-pVAC-Seq makes predictions for all transcripts of a variant that were annotated as ``missense_variant``, ``inframe_insertions``, ``inframe_deletion``, or ``frameshift_variant`` by VEP as long as the transcript was not also annotated as ``start_lost``.
-In addition, pVAC-Seq only includes variants that were called as homozygous or heterozygous variant.
+pVACseq makes predictions for all transcripts of a variant that were annotated as ``missense_variant``, ``inframe_insertions``, ``inframe_deletion``, or ``frameshift_variant`` by VEP as long as the transcript was not also annotated as ``start_lost``.
+In addition, pVACseq only includes variants that were called as homozygous or heterozygous variant.
 Variants that were not called are skipped.

-:large:`My pVAC-Seq command has been running for a long time.
+:large:`My pVACseq command has been running for a long time.
 Why is that?`

-The rate-limiting factor in running pVAC-Seq is the number of calls that are made to the IEDB software for binding score predictions.
+The rate-limiting factor in running pVACseq is the number of calls that are made to the IEDB software for binding score predictions.

 .. note::